-- 14. Failure to meet his/her financial responsibility to HTI in a timely manner. - 15.
-Failure to adhere to HTI's rules, regulations, policies and code of conduct. - 16.
-Failure to attend 90% of scheduled hours of PCT, MA, & MBSP program, where C.N.A and DMS require 100% attendance. - 17.
-Failure to maintain the minimum GPA of 2.0 (70%) in PCT, MA, & MBSP program, where minimum GPA for C.N.A is 75%.
-GPA for DMS is 80% at the mid-way of each course and at the end of each course. - 18.
-Failure to achieve passing grades prior to the end of a Financial Aid Warning or probationary period. - 19.
-Providing false information to a school representative in connection with enrollment and/or attendance at HTI. - 20.
-Intentionally damaging school property or equipment. - 21.
-Fighting or inciting violence on school property/Excessive abuse of profanity - 22.
-Receiving an unsatisfactory evaluation on weekly time sheets, from the clinical site. - 23.
+- 1. Failure to meet his/her financial responsibility to HTI in a timely manner. - 2.
+Failure to adhere to HTI's rules, regulations, policies and code of conduct. - 3.
+Failure to attend 90% of scheduled hours of PCT, MA, & MBSP program, where C.N.A and DMS require 100% attendance.

+- 4. Failure to maintain the minimum GPA of 2.0 (70%) in PCT, MA, & MBSP program, where minimum GPA for C.N.A is 75%.
+GPA for DMS is 80% at the mid-way of each course and at the end of each course. - 5.
+Failure to achieve passing grades prior to the end of a Financial Aid Warning or probationary period. - 6.
+Providing false information to a school representative in connection with enrollment and/or attendance at HTI. - 7.
+Intentionally damaging school property or equipment. - 8.
+Fighting or inciting violence on school property/Excessive abuse of profanity - 9.
+Receiving an unsatisfactory evaluation on weekly time sheets, from the clinical site. - 10.
 Providing false information to the New Jersey Department of Health and Senior Services with respect to the Criminal Background Investigation will be grounds for immediate termination from the CNA program.
-However, the student will remain responsible for payment of tuition. - 24.
-Failure to achieve passing satisfactory grade (evaluation) upon completion the externship clinical rotation. - 25.
-Dismissed by externship site for second time due to poor SAP, violation of code of conduct or clinical site code of conduct.
+However, the student will remain responsible for payment of tuition. - 11.
+Failure to achieve passing satisfactory grade (evaluation) upon completion the externship clinical rotation. - 12.
+Dismissed by externship site for second time due to poor SAP, violation of code of conduct or clinical site code of conduct. - 13.
+HTI Hybrid Program Conduct Code Each Student will complete his/her own assignment and not plagiarize when submitting written answers or assignments.
+Students will NOT share their username and password information to the Learning Management System.
+If a student is found violating any of this Hybrid Program Conduct Code, he/she may be terminated from the course immediately and fail the course.